Partial regularity of almost minimizing rectifiable G chains in Hilbert space: Reifenberg's epiperimetric inequality for a polyhedral cone

 converge uniformly with respect to the norm in $\Hi$ for $N \to \infty$ to some $\bw_i : \B_W(0,1) \to W^\perp$.
-Similarly, the norms of the derivatives up to some fixed order of these partial sums are uniformly bounded, hence $\bw_i$ is smooth because the partial sums are.
+Similarly, the norms of the derivatives up to some fixed order of these partial sums converge uniformly as well, hence $\bw_i$ is smooth because the partial sums are.
 Note that $\bw_0$ is the constant map with value as defined in \eqref{zeroharm}.
 Finally, it is not hard to see that the partial sums $\sum_i \bw_i$ converge to $\bw$ in $L^2(\Sp_W,W^\perp)$.

 \begin{Lem} There is a constant $\bc_{\theThm}(m) > 0$ with the following property.
 If $0 < \epsilon < \epsilon_{\ref{newplane}}$, then $\|\bw_1\|_\infty \defl \sup_{|x| \leq 1}|\bw_1(x)| \leq \bc_{\theThm}(m)\epsilon$. \end{Lem}